adamjeanlaurent/secret-santa/README.md

 # Secret Santa

-TODO - finish this

 This purpose of this console application is to help offices or groups of friends easily assign eachother secret santas!

 ## How To Use

 - Clone This Repository
-- You may have to install visual studio in order to run the exec
+- You may have to install visual studio in order to run the .exe file in secret-santa/bin/debug or run the application in and IDE such as visual studio.

 ## Gif Of Usage

 <img src = "secretSanta.gif">

-## Installation and Setup Instructions
+## Instructions

-Clone down this repository.
-You will need `node` , `npm` and `mongoDB` installed globally on your machine.

-## Reflection

-- I use the pomodoro technique daily to study/ do work, there are many sites for practicing this technique, but none of them allow the user to save and see their progress visually.
-Seeing progress and the hard work you've put into something is a great motivator for continuing success.

-- This was a huge learning experience because it's the first time i've built an application of this scale, and one of the main challenges I ran into was authentication.

-- After a few days of research and reading documentation I decided to use the Passport.js's local strategy for authentication, and express-session for creating cookies and sessions.

-- The entire list of technologies used here are, JavaScript, HTML, CSS, Passport.js, EJS, Node.js, Express.js, CanvasJS, express-session, Mongoose, MongoDB, Lodash, and a few other NPM packages.
+- First, the user must provide a list of an even number employees for the program to randmoly pair with eachother.
+This can be done in two ways, the first is to type them name by name on the command line, the second is to provide them in a .txt file, with each name on it's own line.

+- Then, the program creates a text file with the randomly generated pairs!